Wake Family Law

 Family Law Appeals in North Carolina

-If you believe the trial court made a mistake in its decision in your case, you may have the right to seek review of the decision by filing a notice of appeal to the North Carolina Court of Appeals.
-In general, only final orders may be appealed although in certain cases, orders affecting substantial rights may be appealed.
+If you believe the trial court made a mistake in its decision in your case, you may have the right to appeal by filing a notice of appeal with the North Carolina Court of Appeals.
+Generally, only final orders are eligible for appeal, although in some instances, orders that affect a party’s substantial rights may also be appealed.

 We Can Help.